-With all that said, there’s no doubting the CFL draft has produced a plethora of top-end talent over the past two springs, which led me to wonder, who is most likely to crack a roster with little to no time to prove themselves.
+With all that said, there is no doubting the CFL draft has produced a plethora of top-end talent over the past two springs which led me to wonder, who is most likely to crack a roster with little to no time to prove themselves?

-Of course, all of this assumes all draft picks get signed and are enthusiastic about joining training camp, an answer I don’t have in a process thrown completely off by the pandemic’s hands meddling with usual league dates and timelines.
+Of course all of this assumes all draft picks get signed and are enthusiastic about joining training camp.
+That’s an answer I don’t have in a process thrown completely off by the pandemic’s hands meddling with usual league dates and timelines.

 Edmonton Football Team

-We already know what he can do, it was on full display after returning from Chicago last year and will only continue if we get to play in 2020.
+We already know what he can do, it was on full display after returning from the Chicago Bears last year He’ll only continue if we get to play in 2020.

-Edmonton has an evolving offensive line that continues to younger with each quality draft pick, can the Buffalo product prove he belongs quickly?
+Edmonton has an evolving offensive line that continues to get younger with each quality draft pick.
+Can the Buffalo product prove he belongs quickly?

-He’s already made a massive impact within the Calgary offence.
-Mayala is the easiest pick of the 27 in this article.
+He’s already made a massive impact and is the easiest pick of the 27 in this article.

-You could read this pick from a few farmer’s fields away, Malcolm Lee has served his time from a U SPORTS-related suspension and will be hungry to earn playing time as soon as possible.
+You could read this pick from a few farmer’s fields away, Malcolm Lee has served his time from a U SPORTS-related suspension and will be hungry to earn playing time ASAP.

-His talent is undeniable, but will there be room in that young receiving room for targets and catches?
-My gut says it’s more likely in year two with a full camp.
-But give Pinto an inch and he’ll take a yard, or 20.
+His talent is undeniable, but will there be room in that young receiving corps for targets and catches?
+My gut says it’s more likely in year two with a full camp, but give Pinto an inch and he’ll take a yard, or 20.

-A homegrown monster who will pound the rock for Jason Maas’ backs.
-He’s a home-run pick.
+A homegrown monster that will pound the rock for Jason Maas’ backs, this pick is a home run.

 Winnipeg Blue Bombers